 > What if I need more than therapy?

 Mental healthcare can support you in coping with life's challenges and recovering from obstacles.
-If you experience challenges with access and affordability, these resources can assist you in accessing non-UMass affiliated mental healthcare:
+If you experience challenges with access and affordability, while away from UMass Amherst start here:

 Call the phone number on your insurance card listed next to “Behavioral Health Benefits.”
 If you are not sure what number to call, dial member services and ask them to direct your call.
 Some questions to ask: